Lisbon Metro: Ticketing and fares

-Both cards can also be used on other modes of transport like Fertagus, CP (including its suburban rail service) and the Transtejo & Soflusa ferry service.
+All three cards can also be used on other modes of transport like Fertagus, CP (including its suburban rail service) and the Transtejo & Soflusa ferry service.

 Rolling stock

 Current

 Currently, four types of trains are in service on the Lisbon Metro.
 Unlike most metro systems, the trains do not have any form of air conditioning due to the small size of the tunnels.